What Britain’s New Law Spells for the Future of Connected Cars2 min read

-In the May this year, Britain added a new clause to its Highway Code, giving drivers the permission to legally park their cars using a mobile phone while inside the car or within six metre from it.
+In May this year, Britain added a new clause to its Highway Code, giving drivers the permission to legally park their cars using a mobile phone while inside the car or within six meters from it.
 British motorists can now use a smartphone app to park their cars remotely, a definitive step towards paving the way for self-driving and connected cars.
-Until now, drivers could attract a fine for using their phone while in the car.
+Until now, drivers could attract a fine for using their phones while in the car.
 The new rules mean trying to fit the car into a tight space is going to be a thing of the past.
 Let’s read about Britain’s new law spells for the future of connected cars.

 Britain’s move towards adopting connected cars

 Cars fitted with ultrasonic sensors and automated software can undertake a number of tasks including parking by themselves without requiring a driver to navigate.
 Such tools are expected to make parking in tight spaces easier as software improves accuracy.

 In the past, laws surrounding the use of emerging tech have been blurred (and still remain so in most countries).
 Drivers could be fined if they used parking assist features while still in the car.
 The new rule has made it legal for motorists to use a remote control device to park.
 Britain hopes to see fully self-driving cars on roads by 2021, with a number of automakers already carrying out tests.